datavis-tech/reactive-function/README.md

 }, firstName, lastName);
 ```

-To synchronously evaluate the data dependency graph, invoke the `digest` function.
+This defines a "reactive function" that will be invoked when its dependencies (`firstName` and `lastName`) are both defined and whenever either one changes.
+The function will be invoked on the next tick of the JavaScript event loop after it is defined and after any dependencies change.

+To force a synchronous evaluation of all reactive functions whose dependencies have updated, you can call:

 ```javascript
 ReactiveFunction.digest();
 ```

-Now, you can access the value of the reactive function as a getter.
+Now you can access the computed value of the reactive function by invoking it.

 ```javascript
 console.log(fullName()); // Prints "Jane Smith"